 2. Vicious (Sinners of Saint)

 Emilia ended up dating one Vicious friend, but they both hate each other.
-So they’re unrequited love pining element as well as the enemy.
+So they’re unrequited love pining elements as well as the enemy.
 Vicious is one of those characters distinctive in new adult books.

 Author: L.J.
 Shen